spookylukey/semanticeditor/INSTALL.rst

 ===============

 The 'semanticeditor' package must be on your Python path, by whatever method.
+(It can be installed from PyPI using easy_install/pip, or use the setup.py in the downloaded package in the normal way).

 Dependencies
 ============

- * Django, tested on trunk r9538 (1.0 perhaps OK?)
+ * Django, tested with Django 1.1
  * django-cms2, tested on r172 or later
  * lxml, tested with 2.2.4
  * pyquery, tested with 0.3.1